 Who doesn't like getting flowers?
 Why not give the gift of flowers that never fade?
 Go even further and show your crafty side by making a brilliant bunch of flowers with this LED Origami Flower Kit.

-Flower Kit Includes: Very few components are required for this project.
-The kit includes a battery pack, AA batteries, baby-sized breadboard, hook-up wire, RGB LEDs, and a pencil for stem making.
+Very few components are required for the LED Origami Flower Kit.
+The kit includes a battery pack, AA batteries, 170-point breadboard, hook-up wire, RGB LEDs and a pencil for stem making.

 • Tape; electrical tape is preferred.

-• Soldering equipment just to solder the LEDs to the ends of the hook-up wire.
+• Soldering equipment solder the LEDs to the ends of the hook-up wire.

-Helpful TipsWe have gotten some feedback from customers who have had issues with failing LEDs.
+Helpful tips before you start your projectWe have gotten some feedback from customers who have had issues with failing LEDs.
 The issue is likely due to the LED being heated for too long with the soldering iron.
 LEDs are not usually so sensitive, but because there is additional internal circuitry to make the LED flash and change colors on its own, it appears to be much more sensitive to heat.
 Here are some suggestions to avoid damaging the LED.

 • Strip about 1" of insulation from the hookup wire.
 Use a heat sink clip across the leads of the LED and part of the hookup wire.
 You will want to solder the hookup wire as close to the insulation as possible so that the extra inch can take some of the heat away.
 You can clip the excess when soldering is complete.